 Now I will admit, taking three little ones there was not the easiest feat.
 The pathways through the cavern are narrow and that made it difficult to carry a 2-year-old.
 Since they estimate that it takes 50 years to form a stalactite the size of a golf ball, the owners do not want the natural habitat disrupted.
 This makes complete sense– but it was hard to keep our 3-year-old Spiderman wannabe from touching the walls!

-If you want to take little ones, it may be easiest if you take babies in a carrier or kids over 4/5.
-That said, I don’t regret making the trip!
+If you want to take little ones, it may be easiest if you take a baby/toddler carrier.
+Having them attached to you will help with their eagerness to touch everything.

 Ohio Caverns was formed by water below the earth and there is still standing water throughout the cave.
 We had everyone wear their snow boots and I’m so grateful we did, otherwise, the kids would have had wet feet!